KTH-DHSG/LTL_CANOPIES_Synchronization_master_thesis/documentation/Planner-Plugin.md

-# LTL Planner Plugins
+ LTL Planner Plugins

 The planner offers an interface to run python plugins.
+Plugins are object classes with a set of standardized methods that will be called by the planner node.

 ## Launching plugins
 To launch a plugin, add the plugin in the "/plugin" parameter of the planner node.